edi3/edi3.github.io/pages/semantic-specs.md

 ## Dictionary and Codes

 All domain specific specifications are constructed from the UN/CEFACT core component dictionary and code lists.
-These are published as browsable models and as a JSON-LD linked data model.
-Independent of the domain specific reference API specifications, implementers may simply make use of JSON-LD contexts in the publisjhed dictionary.
+These are published as browsable models and as a JSON-LD linked data model via the [dictionary](https://edi3.org/dictionary/) specification.
+Independent of the domain specific reference API specifications, implementers may simply make use of JSON-LD contexts in the published dictionary.

 ## Domains & Resource APIs